Cabin 12

 A Sorority Sisters Mystery

 The year is 1941.
 Four Michigan University sorority sisters team up to find a missing friend.
 Vesta wants nothing more than to be a Vogue model.
 Dawn, an undergraduate student, has her sights set on becoming a physician.
 Dots is a baseball player studying to be a mathematician.
-Margie, a novelist, is working on her master’s degree in English Literature.
+Margie, a novelist, is working on her master’s degree in English literature.
 All their skills come into play as they battle time to find their friend before she becomes the killer’s next victim.

 They’ve just finished final exams and have planned a fun-filled weekend at a spa.
 Bags are packed, the car is loaded, but when their sorority sister Patsy fails to show up, the others are thrown into a search for her that leads them to Lakeside Vacation Cabins on the shores of Lake Michigan.
 What became of Patsy?
 What clues will Cabin 12 reveal?
 Before the week is over, the sorority sisters will come face-to-face with danger, heartbreak, and a villain.